 Adult gum disease is also responsible for complex bone loss that can accrue to the loss of teeth (extracted or otherwise) and the disease process operating directly on the connective tissues (periodontal ligaments) and jawbone.

 Effective management of adult gum disease has historically been difficult.
-The abnormally high incidence rate in adults (80%) is indirectly caused by inadequate oral health habits, untimely treatments of common dental problems that later create the environment for disease, insurance factors and finance considerations.
+The abnormally high incidence rate in adults (80%) is indirectly caused by inadequate oral health habits, untimely treatments of common dental problems that later create the environment for disease, insurance factors and financial considerations.

 Many older adults, members of the current baby boomer generation, are now treating gum disease conditions that have accrued due to their tendency to focus on assuring dental health maintenance for their families first and delaying routine treatments for themselves.